DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Light
 Light armor increases your base Defence before you add your Agility. <br>
-+ Leather: 11 + AGI Defence.
-+ Hide: 12 + AGI Defence.
++ Hide: 1
-+ Chain Shirt: 13 + AGI Defence.
++ Leather: 2
++ Gambeson: 3
++ Brigandine: 4

 ### Heavy
-Heavy armor sets your total Defence to a given value, but only if you meet the armor's given Strength requirement.
+Heavy armor sets your total Defence to a given value, but only if you meet the armor's given Strength requirement, and it imposes Disadvantage on Stealth (or some less "hard-coded" situation?) regardless.
-+ Scale Mail: 14 Defence, 2 STR.
++ Chain: 2
-+ Breastplate?: 16 Defence, 3 STR.
++ Scale: 3
-+ Splint: 18 Defence, 4 STR.
++ Splint: 4
-+ Plate?
-Full Suit?: 20 Defence, 5 STR.
++ Plate: 5

 ## Shields
-If you are wearing or holding a shield, your Defence increases by a little bit, provided you are Proficient with that kind of shield. <br>
+If you are using a shield, your Defence increases by a little bit, provided you are Proficient with that kind of shield. <br>
 You can only gain the benefit from one shield at a time, so there's no point to carrying multiple.

 ### Small